What can a Tradies claim on Tax?

 In some circumstances, tradies use their own money to pay for work-related expenses.
 As a result, they don’t get the most out of their hard work.

 Understanding the tax deductions is undoubtedly worth it.
 But the rules vary between independent tradies and small businesses (whether you’re a sole trader, a partnership, or a company).
+Here, we aim to answer all your questions.

 So, what can you claim on tax as a tradie?